Kalpa-Services/wpnix2/README.md

 If you're using a managed database service for example Digital Ocean that does not use the default `3306` port for MySQL, append your port to the DB Host.
 For example:

-`sudo wpnix -d example.com -u wordpressuser -p password -n wordpressdb -H managedb:25062`
+`sudo wpnix -d example.com -u wordpressuser -p password -n wordpressdb -H managedb:25062 -e test@example.com`

 Features
 --------